In 1964, Steven Spielberg, then a 16-year-old, directed his first full-length movie "Firelight".

 "These young people are taught to create content but where do they go to air their works?
 Which cinema is willing to show a short film of 10-minute?

-"In the end, the assignments are just handed over to the lecturer for marking purposes, and after that they will be stored away,"
+"In the end, the assignments are just handed over to the lecturer for marking purposes, and after that they will be stored away," he said.

 But things are changing thanks to a programme that promotes creativity among the young people, aptly called the Young Artiste Programme.